mikeleo03/SpringBoot-Angular-Software-Documentation/Week 08/Lecture 13/Assignment 02/README.md

 ### 📦 Storing API Key in the Database

 **Idea**: Create a table to store the API key.
-You can have a single record in this table that holds the API key.
+We can have a single record in this table that holds the API key.

 **Table Schema**
 See the detail [here](/Week%2008/Lecture%2013/Assignment%2002/lecture_13/src/main/resources/data.sql).